-A general inspection of the home was undertaken and residents' bedrooms were found to be personalised with photographs, memorabilia and personal items.
+A general inspection of the home was undertaken and the residents' bedrooms were found to be personalised with photographs, memorabilia and personal items.
 The home was fresh-smelling, clean and appropriately heated.
+Discussion took place in regard to the change of use of one room in the flat.
+The registered manager agreed that a variation would be submitted if required.